-WORK STREAM ACTIVITY DESCRIPTION DESIGN Process & Document Design Review UGP ORSA process and documentation to ensure the ORSA remains fit for purpose and compliant with current guidelines.
-REPORTING & DOCUMENTATION ORSA Policy Sets out the purpose, scope, process and aims of the Group's ORSA.
-Annual ORSA Report Consolidation of the solvency position and risk profile of the Group's operating business ORSAs under base and alternative scenario conditions, including an assessment of the risks faced in implementing the strategy and business plan under a variety of scenarios including any Group specific stresses.
-Submission Submission of the completed ORSA Report to the PRA.
-STANDARD FORMULA TESTING Standard Formula Appropriateness Exercise Analysis of the standard formula SCR relative to the Group's current and emerging risk profile to ensure it remains appropriate.
-SCENARIO DEVELOPMENT Scenario Design & Definition Development of any UGP specific scenarios required for the Group ORSA framework (over and above what is included in the operating business ORSAs).
+WORKSTREAM ACTIVITY DESCRIPTION DESIGN Process and Document Design Annual review of the Group ORSA process and documentation to ensure th ORSA remains fit for purpose and compliant with current guidelines.
+REPORTING AND DOCUMENTATION ORSA Policy Sets out the purpose, scope, process and aims of the Group's ORSA.
+Annual ORSA Report Consolidation of the solvency position and risk profile of the Group operating subsidiaries ORSA's under base and alternative scenario conditions, including an assessment of the risks faced in implementing the strategy and business plan under a variety of scenarios including any Group specific stresses.
+Submission Submission of the completed ORSA to the PRA.
+RISK MONITORING Risk Profile Monitoring Analysis of UGP's risk profile against risk appetite.
+External Environment Risk Review Consideration of developing and emerging risks and their potential impact on UGP's strategic objectives.
+STANDARD FORMULA TESTING Standard Formula Appropriateness Exercise Analysis of the Standard Formula SCR relative to the Group's current and emerging risk profile to ensure it remains appropriate.
+SCENARIO DEVELOPMENT Scenario Design and Definition Development of any UGP specific scenarios required for the Group ORSA framework (over and above what is included in the operating subsidiaries ORSAs).
 PROJECTIONS ORSA Projection Runs Projection of the Group's balance sheet and risk profile under base and alternative scenarios.
-ORSA Control & Validation Checks to ensure consolidation of business projections is complete and accurate.
-USE Strategy & Business Plan Insight from the ORSA informs the Group's strategic direction and business planning.
+ORSA Control and Validation Checks to ensure consolidation of business projections is complete and accurate.
+USE Strategy and Business Plan Risk review and analysis from the ORSA informs the Group's strategic direction and business planning.
 Risk Appetite ORSA forecasts used to assess the Group's alignment with risk appetite.
-Investigation ORSA analysis used to identify areas for further investigation, typically carried out by the Group actuarial team.
+Investigation ORSA analysis used to identify areas for further investigation, typically carried out by the Group Actuarial team.
 Decision Making The ORSA is used as a key management tool in the decision-making processes of the Group.

-The output will be reviewed by the Group Board, ARCC members and senior management to provide the opportunity to interrogate, challenge and provide feedback on the various inputs into and outputs from the Group ORSA analysis.
+The output will be reviewed by the Board, ARCC and senior management to provide the opportunity to interrogate, challenge and provide feedback on the various inputs into and outputs from the Group ORSA analysis.

-The Group ORSA report will be completed annually and will be updated during the year in the event of any material change to the Group's risk profile.
+The Group ORSA will be completed annually and will be updated during the year in the event of any material change to the Group's risk profile.
 The Group ORSA process is performed simultaneously at the level of the Group and its individual insurance companies.